eNMS-automation/eNMS/docs/services/default_services.rst

       - ``Maximum Number of Processes`` Set the maximum number of device processes allowed per service instance (assumes devices selected at the service instance level)
       - ``Credentials`` Choose between device credentials from the inventory or user credentials (login credentials for the eNMS user) when connecting to each device.
   - ``Specific``
-      - ``Validation Method``: ``Text match``, ``dictionary Equality`` or ``dictionary Inclusion``.
-Text match means that the result is converted into a string, and eNMS can check (via ``content_match`` / ``content_match_regex``) whether there is a match or not. dictionary Equality / Inclusion means that eNMS will check the results against a dictionary specified by the user (via ``dictionary match`` property).
-      - ``dictionary Match``: dictionary against which the results must be checked (in case ``Validation Method`` is set to either ``dictionary Equality`` or ``dictionary Inclusion``.
-      - ``has_targets`` If checked, indicates that the selected inventory devices will be made available for variable substitution in the URL and payload fields.
+      - ``Has targets`` If checked, indicates that the selected inventory devices will be made available for variable substitution in the URL and payload fields.
 For example, URL could be: /rest/get/{{device.ip_address}}
-      - ``call_type`` ReST type operation to be performed: GET, POST, PUT, DELETE
+      - ``Type of call`` ReST type operation to be performed: GET, POST, PUT, DELETE
-      - ``url`` URL to make the ReST connection to
+      - ``URL`` URL to make the ReST connection to
-      - ``payload`` The data to be sent in POST Or PUT operation
+      - ``Payload`` The data to be sent in POST Or PUT operation
-      - ``params`` Additional parameters to pass in the request.
+      - ``Parameters`` Additional parameters to pass in the request.
 From the requests library, params can be a dictionary, list of tuples or bytes that are sent in the body of the request.
-      - ``headers`` Dictionary of HTTP Header information to send with the request, such as the type of data to be passed.
+      - ``Headers`` Dictionary of HTTP Header information to send with the request, such as the type of data to be passed.
 For example, {"accept":"application/json","content-type":"application/json"}
-      - ``timeout`` Requests library timeout, which is the Float value in seconds to wait for the server to send data before giving up
+      - ``Timeout`` Requests library timeout, which is the Float value in seconds to wait for the server to send data before giving up
+      - ``Validation Method``: ``Text match``, ``dictionary Equality`` or ``dictionary Inclusion``.
+Text match means that the result is converted into a string, and eNMS can check (via ``content_match`` / ``content_match_regex``) whether there is a match or not. dictionary Equality / Inclusion means that eNMS will check the results against a dictionary specified by the user (via ``dictionary match`` property).
-      - ``content_match`` expected response string to receive back (if any).
+      - ``Content Match`` expected response string to receive back (if any).
 Multi-line strings are supported.
 If no content_match is provided, the command will succeed if the connection was successfully made and command executed.
-      - ``content_match_regex`` Enables regex parsing in the content_match field if checked; otherwise, content_match is expected to be literal string match.
+      - ``Match content against Regular expression`` Enables regex parsing in the content_match field if checked; otherwise, content_match is expected to be literal string match.
+      - ``Dictionary match``: dictionary against which the results must be checked (in case ``Validation Method`` is set to either ``dictionary Equality`` or ``dictionary Inclusion``.
-      - ``negative_logic`` Simply reverses the pass/fail decision if checked.
+      - ``Negative Logic`` Simply reverses the pass/fail decision if checked.
 This is useful in the following situations:  Run a netmiko command to check active alarm status.
 If a specific alarm of interest is active (thus producing success on content match), negative logic will cause it to fail.
 Then with retries configured, keep checking the alarm status until the alarm clears (and negative logic produces a success result).
-      - ``delete_spaces_before_matching`` Removes white spaces in the result and content_match strings to increase the likelihood of getting a match.
+      - ``Delete spaces before matching`` Removes white spaces in the result and content_match strings to increase the likelihood of getting a match.
 This is particularly helpful for multi-line content matches.
-      - ``username`` Username to use for authenticating with the ReST server
+      - ``Username`` Username to use for authenticating with the ReST server
-      - ``password`` Password to use for authenticating with the ReST server
+      - ``Password`` Password to use for authenticating with the ReST server

 .. note:: This Service supports variable substitution (as mentioned in the previous section) in the `url` and `content_match` input fields of its configuration form.